spham395/05-Python-Programming/chapter3/io-files.md

 file.close()
 ```

-# Lab 3D: Working With Files
+# Lab 3D: Text Editor

-Sync repo from GitLab or download the .zip for lab 3D.
+Sync repo from GitLab or download the .zip for lab 3D called 'fileLab'.
 Follow the instructions within.